GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Introduction

-Each MoE layer requires two rounds of All-to-All communication, first dispatching tokens to experts and then aggregating results back.
-Executed repeatedly across layers, this process continuously amplifies communication latency, making communication the primary bottleneck in SMoE inference~\citep{he2022fastermoe, gale2023megablocks}.
-In cross-node scenarios, where bandwidth is limited, All-to-All can account for over 70\% of the time within a single MoE layer and around 40\% of the overall end-to-end inference latency~\citep{li2023accelerating, hwang2023tutel}.
-In parallel, the gating network naturally skews token routing, creating “hot” and “cold” experts.
-This phenomenon leads to imbalanced computational load, which overloads some GPUs while leaving others underutilized~\citep{lewis2021base, clark2022unified, he2022fastermoe}.
-Overloaded GPUs slow down inference, while idle GPUs waste substantial computing resources.
-Since parallel inference performance is bounded by the slowest device, such imbalance further exacerbates communication tail latency~\citep{go2025moetuner}.
-More critically, prior work typically addresses only one of these two issues, yet optimizing one often worsens the other.
-For instance, reducing communication overhead usually aggravates computational load imbalance.
-This conflict remains unresolved, and most prior work has focused on single-node, multi-GPU settings.
-Scaling SMoE inference to multi-node environments remains an under-explored challenge, making a joint solution that simultaneously mitigates both issues particularly critical for cross-node scenarios.
+Each MoE layer involves two rounds of All-to-All communication, dispatching tokens to experts and aggregating results.
+Repeated across layers, this amplifies latency, making communication the primary bottleneck in SMoE inference~\cite{he2022fastermoe, gale2023megablocks}.
+In cross-node settings with limited bandwidth, All-to-All communication accounts for over 70\% of a single MoE layer's execution time and about 40\% of overall end-to-end inference latency across layers~\cite{li2023accelerating, hwang2023tutel}.
+Meanwhile, the gating network naturally skews token routing, creating “hot” and “cold” experts that cause load imbalance, overloading some GPUs while leaving others idle and wasting computing resources~\cite{lewis2021base, clark2022unified, he2022fastermoe}.
+Prior work typically addresses these two issues in isolation, but improving one often worsens the other.
+For example, methods that reduce communication often concentrate co-activated experts, which increases load skew.
+Such trade-offs can often be tolerated within a single node, where high-bandwidth links and tight synchronization partially mask their impact.
+However, in multi-node settings, limited cross-node bandwidth amplifies both effects: communication overhead becomes dominant, while load imbalance further exacerbates communication tail latency~\cite{go2025moetuner}, delaying global synchronization.
+As a result, jointly mitigating communication overhead and computational load imbalance in multi-node SMoE inference remains an open challenge.

+At the system level, this communication bottleneck manifests in how All-to-All communication is implemented in multi-node deployments.
+Most existing systems adopt a flat global All-to-All communication pattern that requires strict synchronization across all ranks within a communication group.
+In heterogeneous clusters where high-bandwidth intra-node links (e.g., NVLink) coexist with significantly slower cross-node links (e.g., Ethernet), global synchronization is often limited by the slowest links.
+This straggler effect substantially amplifies synchronization overhead and constitutes another critical scalability bottleneck for distributed multi-node, multi-GPU systems.